Author: Ameeba

 Conceptual Example Code

-Please note that this is a simplified and conceptual example.
-Actual exploits might involve more complex and obfuscated code.
+Please note that this is a simplified representation of the exploit and actual exploit code would be significantly more complex and obfuscated.

 Overview